lorenzopol/SimBCR-v2/README.md

 1. Simulate variable regions (check literature \[1]) and join them with constant regions
 2. Dynamically find CDR3 region
 3. Autonomous protein folding (check literature \[2])
+4. Autonomous local pdb rendering via OpenGL-based (check literature \[3]) novel PDB rendering
-4. Autonomous pdb rendering via py3dmol and jupyter-notebook
+5. Autonomous web based pdb rendering via py3dmol and jupyter-notebook
-5. Two different ways (rainbow and CDR) to color your antibody once folding is done
+6. Two different ways (rainbow and CDR) to color your antibody once folding is done

 ## Installation
 > WARNING: these are the minimum steps needed to run the CURRENT default behaviour of SimBCR.
 No other function is being supported